What Is Trauma, and How Does Trauma Therapy Work?

 As with most client-therapist relationships, a therapist with whom you can feel safe with is essential.
 This is especially so in the case of trauma therapy, where sharing your traumas may make you feel vulnerable.

-Aside from a good rapport, the therapist should also have the right credentials for helping you work through trauma.
+Aside from a good rapport, the Singaporean Therapist should also have the right credentials for helping you work through trauma.
 These could include certifications in one or several trauma-focused therapy types.
 Additionally, a trauma-informed therapist should also recognise the potential prevalence of the trauma on your life, and understand that the effects of the trauma may seep into many areas of their life including your engagement with therapy.

 Importantly, a trauma-informed therapist should support your ownership in your therapeutic journey.
 Rather than adopting a top-down approach where the therapist presumes to know what is best for you, the therapist should instead seek to build a collaborative relationship with you and work actively with you to achieve your therapeutic goals.
 By supporting the exercise of your autonomy during the therapeutic journey, the therapist helps you avoid feeling a lack of control and lowers the risk of you being retraumatised.